thymeleaf/thymeleaf-docs/docs/articles/standardurlsyntax.md

-Thymeleaf allows you to configure _URL rewriting filters_ in your application, and it does so by calling the `response.encodeURL(...)` method in the `javax.servlet.http.HttpServletResponse` class of the Servlet API for every URL generated from a Thymeleaf template.
+Thymeleaf allows you to configure _URL rewriting filters_ in your application, and it does so by calling the `response.encodeURL(...)` method in the `HttpServletResponse` class of the Servlet API for every URL generated from a Thymeleaf template (Thymeleaf 3.1 supports both the `javax.servlet` and the `jakarta.servlet` namespaces).

 This is the standard way of supporting URL rewriting operations in Java web applications, and allows URLs to: